Bhutan–Pakistan relations: Visits

 There have been regular contacts between the leaders of two countries at different International Forums, besides the SAARC Summits.
 Bhutan attended the 12th SAARC Summit at Islamabad in January 2004.
 On the sidelines of the Summit, the President and Prime Minister of Pakistan had bilateral meetings with the Prime Minister of Bhutan.
 In November 2004, Pakistani Prime Minister Shaukat Aziz headed an official delegation to Bhutan, which raised suspicions in their common neighbour, India, that Pakistan may attempt to sabotage Indian interests in Bhutan.

-In March 2011, the Bhutani Prime Minister Lyonchen Jigme Yoser Thinley led a three-day delegation to Pakistan, and met with Pakistani Prime Minister Syed Yusuf Raza Gilani.
+In March 2011, the Bhutanese Prime Minister Lyonchen Jigme Yoser Thinley led a three-day delegation to Pakistan and met with Pakistani Prime Minister Syed Yusuf Raza Gilani.
 They covered a range of bilateral issues including economic, commercial, investment, educational and cultural links.

 In June 2012, a delegation of Buddhist monks from Bhutan, travelling with the ambassador, was warmly received by Pakistan's Minister of State for Foreign Affairs, who emphasized the need for personal and interfaith contact between the countries.
 In 2018, a Bhutanese delegation consisting of the Bhutanese Ambassador and Buddhist monks visited Buddhist heritage sites in Mardan District, Pakistan.

 Diplomatic representation

 Neither country has a resident ambassador.
 The embassy of Pakistan in Bangladesh is accredited to Bhutan.
-As of 2022, the Ambassador-designate of Bhutan to Pakistan is Rinchen Kuentsyl, while Imran Ahmed Siddiqui is the Pakistani ambassador to Bhutan.
+As of 2022, the Ambassador-designate of Bhutan to Pakistan is Rinchen Kuentsyl, while Syed Ahmed Maroof is the Pakistani non-resident Ambassador to Bhutan.